folk-lab/FastDAC/FastDAQ Command Reference.md

 `SYNC_NOT_READY` - This message will only appear if in `MASTER` or `SLAVE` mode.
 For the MASTER this means `ARM_SYNC` still needs to be called, for a SLAVE it could potentially be a bad or incorrect optical SYNC signal, or `ARM_SYNC` still need to be called on the MASTER.

-`CLOCK_SYNC_OK` - Both signals are acceptable for the current mode.
+`CLOCK_SYNC_READY` - Both signals are acceptable for the current mode.

 Syntax:
 `CHECK_SYNC`